Oxmoor Farm's Past

-Their homes, the original log cabin built in 1785, and the original frontier colonial section built in 1791 to the federal style addition in 1829 and the 2 additions in the early 1900s, are a literal testament to the state’s history from colonial times through the 20th century.
-The distinctive feature of the estate is the formal grand library of 10,000 books.
-Buffeted by the beautiful gardens that were designed in 1911 and the tree-lined avenue, as well as the charming outbuildings add to Oxmoor’s beauty and its historical uniqueness.
+The family homes, the original log cabin built in 1785, and the original frontier colonial section built in 1791 in the federal style, as well as the addition in 1829 and the 2 additions in the early 1900s, are a literal testament to the Kentucky’s history from colonial times through the 20th century.
+The distinctive feature of the estate is the grand formal library with its 10,000 books.
+The beautiful gardens designed in 1911, the tree-lined avenue as you drive on to the property, as well as the historic outbuildings, add to Oxmoor’s beauty and its historical uniqueness.

 Visit Oxmoor Farm

-Come visit Oxmoor Farm and join us on a private tour to discover the best-kept secret in Louisville.Book A Tour
+Come visit Oxmoor Farm and join us on a private tour to discover the Louisville’s best-kept secret.Book A Tour

 Present and Future

 To Preserve, Protect, Educate and Enjoy . . .

 Join the Oxmoor Farm Foundation to preserve, protect, and pass on one of Kentucky’s oldest historic farms, so that future generations can enjoy and have access to this piece of our state’s history.

 In 2017 we created the Oxmoor Farm Foundation to preserve and protect the rich history and the 79 acre easement already set in place with the Kentucky Heritage Council.
 A strategic plan was completed in 2018 creating long-term goals and objectives for Oxmoor Farm.
 If you would like to help us preserve, protect and share 200 years of American history please contact us.